Configuration File¶

 Estimator¶

-The estimator section describes the model that osprey
+The estimator section describes the model that osprey is tasked

 with optimizing.
 It can be specified either as a python entry point,

-a pickle file, or as a raw string which is passed to python’s eval()
+a pickle file, or as a raw string which is passed to python’s eval().

 However specified, the estimator should be an instance or subclass of